 Tour C

-Along with Tour A, this is the best-known and our second favorite.
-You’ll visit smaller, almost secret-feeling enclosures that, once you enter, simply leave you speechless.
+Along with Tour A, this is one of the best-known tours and our second favorite.
+You’ll visit smaller, almost hidden coves that, once you enter, simply leave you speechless.
 One of them is the famous Secret Beach, which inspired Alex Garland’s novel “The Beach,” internationally known for the film starring Leonardo DiCaprio.

-There are also stops for snorkeling such as Star Beach or Helicopter Island.
+There are also snorkeling stops, such as Star Beach and Helicopter Island.
 Add to that the fact that Hidden Beach (the one in the photo below) is among the most incredible beaches we’ve ever seen, and you’re set.

 Places visited on El Nido’s Tour C: